Invoice Example Reference Guide for Small Business Owners

 This might apply if you traveled to a destination wedding to take bridal portraits, for instance.
 In addition, list the date that the services will be provided.
 If you’ve already performed the work, list the date when the service was rendered.

-Reference This Invoice Example List
+Reference This Invoice Example Guide for Small Business Owners

 You’re on your way toward establishing your company as both legitimate and profitable!
 Yet, before you can start building your bottom line, you need to know how to appropriately charge your clients.